bmuschko/ide-composable-build/README.md

 2. From the menu bar select "File" > "New" > "Module from existing sources...", point to the `build.gradle` file of `app`.
 All projects of the multi-project build should be preselected for import.
 Press OK.
 The "project view" renders the `app` projects with all it's subprojects alongside the `common` projects.
 3. The modules as a whole should be compilable via "Build" > "Rebuild project".
 Binary dependencies are required to be published to work properly.
 4. Select the `app` module and "Open Module Settings" from the context menu.
 In the "Modules" tab select the `web` module.
 The `web` module has a dependency on `org.gradle.common:a:1.0`.
 To replace this binary dependency with a source dependency press the "+" button and select "Module Dependency...".
 Select module `a` from the list and remove the binary dependency by selecting it and pressing the "-" button.
 5. To verify, delete the binary repository on local disk.
-The subsitution can be performed for `b` as well.
+The subsitution could be performed for `b` as well.

 #### Before